generativecodes/avant/README.md

 # ɅVɅNT
-ɅVɅNT is a graphics library
+ɅVɅNT is a graphics library for python.